 To stand out in your job search, make sure your CV highlights your relevant qualifications, such as a TEFL certificate, and any teaching or tutoring experience you have.
 If you don’t have direct teaching experience, focus on transferable skills like communication, leadership, and organizational abilities.
 In your cover letter, be sure to express why you’re interested in teaching in India and how your background aligns with the specific needs of the schools or institutions you’re applying to.

 Private tutoring is a popular option in India, especially for students preparing for competitive exams or professionals looking to improve their English skills.
 Offering private lessons can be a way to supplement your income or even serve as your primary job.
 You can promote your services through social media, online tutoring platforms, community boards, or by partnering with local language schools.
+Online companies also provide an effective platform to connect with a broader range of students.
 Private tutoring provides flexibility and allows you to build strong, personalized relationships with your students.

 By using these strategies, you’ll improve your chances of finding an English teaching job in India and may even secure a position before your arrival.